Voice Dictation for Lawyers: GDPR and Client Confidentiality

 For firms with multiple lawyers, deployment is equally straightforward.
 Each attorney creates their own individual account and installs the application on their Mac or Windows workstation.
 There is no central server to configure, no IT administrator needed, and no network infrastructure to set up.
 Each account is independent, and each lawyer's data remains strictly separate.

 The transition from Dragon NaturallySpeaking or a traditional dictaphone is immediate.
 Unlike Dragon, Fast Dictate requires no voice training and no adaptation period.
-The AI recognizes your voice from the very first dictation and adapts automatically to legal vocabulary — contract clauses, case law references, procedural terminology, Latin legal maxims.
+The AI recognizes your voice from the very first dictation and adapts automatically to legal vocabulary such as contract clauses, case law references, procedural terminology, and Latin legal maxims.
 Whether you are a solo practitioner or part of a large firm, the tool works identically from day one.

 Frequently asked questions